jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step1.md

 # Introduction:

-Over the course we will interact with a [standalone](https://docs.mongodb.com/manual/reference/glossary/#std-term-standalone) MongoDB, as it meet our needs.
+Over the course, we will interact with a [standalone](https://docs.mongodb.com/manual/reference/glossary/#std-term-standalone) MongoDB.

-Getting in touch and reviwing the existing components for MongoDB will help in understanding their pourpose in a full deployment as productive enviroments, which is likely you will interact with all of them.
+But, getting in touch and reviewing the existing components for MongoDB will help in understanding their purpose in a full deployment as usually in productive environments.

 # Components:
 The existing components for MongoDB are: